tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 Delegates
 ~~~~~~~~~

-In tezos.alpha, tokens are controlled through a private key called the
+In Tezos.alpha, tokens are controlled through a private key called the
 *manager key*.
 Tezos.alpha accounts let the manager specify a public
 delegate key.
 This key may be controlled by the manager themselves, or
 by another party.
 The responsibility of the delegate is to take part in
 the proof-of-stake consensus algorithm and in the governance of Tezos.

 The manager can generally change the delegate at any time, though
-contract can be marked to specify an immutable delegate.
+contracts can be marked to specify an immutable delegate.
 Though
 delegation can be changed dynamically, the change only becomes effective
 after a few cycles.